wlads/reefpoints/source/posts/2014-09-24-announcing-ux-east-camp.md

 This isn't a typical networking event or conference.
 We'll escape the busy and distracting city environment to focus on our craft alongside others interested in design.
 It's a project weekend, a getaway, and a mini–conference all rolled into one.

 The environment is intimate by design.
-There will only be 30 people at this event and you will work, live, share rooms with, and eat alongside other designers.
-On top of all this there will be a workshop and few talks available to all who attend.
+There will only be 30 people at this event who you'll eat, sleep, and work alongside.
+On top of all this, there will be a workshop and a few talks available to all who attend.

 There are many more details to come, and I'm excited to share them with you!
 Follow our [UX East](https://twitter.com/ux_east) twitter account or check back here for updates.
 If you're interested in taking part in the event in any capacity, please reach out to [steven@dockyard.com](mailTo:steven@dockyard.com).